Cardano-Fans/acca/README.md

 Acca (Acca sellowiana) is brazilian guava fruit.
 The name is not accidental, this library is a tribute to well known Google's java library called guava.

 ## Status
-Project under heavy development, API subject to change.
+Project under development, API subject to change.